ramuit44/galactusCrockeryShoppingCart/README.md

 ## Code organization
 * This project's sources are located in the app directory.
   * The required libraries are located in the app/bower_components directory.
-  * The component template and its corresponding directives and controllers are located in app/app_components directory.
+  * The templates of components and thier corresponding directives, controllers are located in app/app_components directory.
   * The app's main controller is located in app directory with name app.js.
   * Each of the component styles are located in the app/styles directory.
 The base.scss is the base style for all the component styles.
 * This project's test sources are in the test directory.